Samuel29/NodeStressSuite/README.md

 ### [nodeload](https://github.com/Samuel29/NodeStressSuite/tree/master/doc/nodeload.md)

-The `nodeload` module is the primary interface for creating load tests.
+The `nss` module is the primary interface for creating load tests.
 It includes all the other modules described below, so if you `require('nodeload')`, you don't need to `require()` any of the other ones.
 Look at the examples in [`examples/loadtesting.ex.js`](https://github.com/Samuel29/NodeStressSuite/tree/master/examples/loadtesting.ex.js) and [`examples/riaktest.ex.js`](https://github.com/Samuel29/NodeStressSuite/tree/master/examples/riaktest.ex.js) or read the [nodeload module documentation](https://github.com/Samuel29/NodeStressSuite/tree/master/doc/nodeload.md).

-    var nl = require('nodeload');
+    var nl = require('nss');
     var loadtest = nl.run({
         host: 'localhost',
         port: 9000,